shrugalic/home-flake/README.md

 # home-flake
-A nix home manager flake to set up my stuff
+A nix home-manager flake to set up my stuff

 Build and activate with
 ```sh